PennyLaneAI/pennylane/doc/development/plugins.rst

     In your plugin module, **standard NumPy** (*not* the wrapped Autograd version of NumPy) should be imported in all places (i.e., ``import numpy as np``).

-Writing your own PennyLane plugin, to allow an external quantum library to take advantage of the automatic differentiation ability of PennyLane, is a simple and easy process.
+PennyLane plugins allow an external quantum library to take advantage of the automatic differentiation ability of PennyLane.
+Writing your own plugin is a simple and easy process.
 In this section, we discuss the methods and concepts involved in the device interface.
 To see the implementation of a minimal device, we recommend looking at the implementation in ``pennylane/devices/reference_qubit.py``.